OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 <img width="450" height="465" alt="kali" src="https://github.com/user-attachments/assets/00a2e1da-fb47-471e-b4e3-04e447bb9a93" />

 ## Dependencies
-#### 1. Virtual Private Server (VPS) Command and Control (C2)
+**1. Virtual Private Server (VPS) Command and Control (C2)**

-A VPS is required to be used as the attacker C2.
+  - A VPS is required to be used as the attacker C2.
 During payload development a [Linode Kali Linux VPS](https://www.linode.com/docs/marketplace-docs/guides/kali-linux/) was used as an exmaple of an attacker platform.

-#### 2. Discord webhook
+**2. Discord webhook**
-A [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is used to send notifications of payload status updates to the attacker.
+  - A [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is required to send payload status updates to the attacker.